Expand the section navigation mobile menu

 A: Of course not.
 But despite differing viewpoints on specific topics and past events, we are committed to approaching this process with respect.
 We are eager to engage in negotiations with a forward-looking perspective, focusing on productive discussions.

-Q: Will the administration post updates from the bargaining meetings?
+Q: Will the OU administration post details from the bargaining meetings?

 A: To be transparent and keep the campus community updated, OU will provide an overview of what is being discussed and progress made throughout the negotiations.
 However, we will avoid some specifics as we firmly believe the best place to have discussions regarding the faculty union contract is at the bargaining table, and not in media or social media.
 The faculty union and the administration both have dedicated teams of individuals diligently working to represent their interests and reach an equitable contract.
 They deserve to be allowed to do that important work.